AlexsLemonade/refinebio-processor-documentation/salmon.md

 Tests that trying to run SalmonTools with a bad processor is handled correctly

 test steps:
-- test setup
 - creates test directory
 - creates dummy `job_context`
 - creates dummy Sample
 - sets the yml file to one that doesn't exist
 - tries to run SalmonTools
 - asserts that the job's success is false